Set Up Enterprise Sign-In Using AD FS 2.0

 Note: If you didn’t use the IIS console to generate the certificate, make sure the certificate is bound to the IIS service in the servers where you’ll be installing AD FS before proceeding.

 AD FS servers require that you create a domain user account to run its services (no specific groups are required).

 Step #4: Install your first AD FS server

 - Download AD FS 2.0 and run the installer.
 Make sure you run the installer as a Domain Admin – it will create SPNs and other containers in AD.

 - In Server Role, select Federation Server.

-- Check Start the ADFS 2.0 Management snap-in when this wizard closes at the end of the Wizard.
+- Check Start the AD FS 2.0 Management snap-in when this wizard closes at the end of the Setup Wizard.

-- In ADFS Management snap-in, click Create new Federation Service.
+- In AD FS Management snap-in, select Create new Federation Service.

 - Select New Federation Server farm.